 Way 4 – Restart Windows Audio Service

-The last way is to restart Windows Audio Service, by default this program runs in the background to manage all sound on the computer.
-To restart them, follow these steps:
+The last way is to reboot Windows Audio Service, by default this program runs in the background to manage all sound on the computer.
+To reboot them, follow these steps:

-– Hold down the Windows key and press R to bring up the Run dialog box.
+– Press Window+ R to bring up the Run dialog box.

-– Type the command services.msc and then Enter.
+– Input the command services.msc and then Enter.

-– Scroll down the list, you will see Windows Audio.
+– Scroll down the list, and you will see Windows Audio.

 – On the General tab bar, select Automatic to start the boot mode.